sevkicetiner/SwiftCryptorCommon/README.md

-you should add CryptoSwift whit pod
+you should add CryptoSwift with pod